chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 increase leading to suspectibility to DoS attacks.

 For applications where the values of potential public metadata choices are fixed ahead of time, it is possible to try and mitigate DoS attacks.
+If the set of possible metadata choices is small, then applications SHOULD use one of the protocol variants in {{RSABSSA}} with distinct keys for each metadata value.
-There are only two requirements for the choice of `e'` in AugmentPublicKey in
+However, if the set of possible metadata choices is large, rendering this approach infeasible for key management and distribution reasons, other mitigations are possible.
+As one possible mitigation, first recall that there are only two requirements for the choice of `e'` in AugmentPublicKey in
 {{augment-public-key}}.
 First, `e'` must be smaller than both prime factors of phi.
 Secondly, the possible values of `e'` must be large enough to avoid collisions such that two public metadata choices will result in the same `e'` and, thus, the same augmented public key.
 During KeyGen in {{key-generation}}, the server (signer) can pick the